COUNSELLING Brian Richards FdSc, MBACP

 A free 30 minute face-to-face consultation is available to those wondering if counselling is for them, and to ask any questions.

-At the present time I am offering counselling to adults only (18 and over).
+At the present time I am offering counselling to individuals and couples who are 18 and over.

 Counselling can be taken over a pre-agreed number of weeks or can be taken on a week by week basis with regular check-ins to see how things are going.